Viewing all content with location: Ethiopia

 Published: December 16, 2022

-The WRC has secured a commitment from the university licensee, Cutter & Buck, to provide the equivalent of more than four months’ wages to over 1,300 workers, to remedy violations of law at a factory in Ethiopia producing university logo apparel.
-The breaches of law—nonpayment of legally mandated severance and terminal benefits—were committed by KGG…
+In March 2022, the WRC secured a commitment from the university licensee, Cutter & Buck, to provide the equivalent of more than four months’ wages to over 1,300 workers, to remedy violations of law at a factory in Ethiopia producing university logo apparel.
+The breaches of law—nonpayment of legally mandated severance and terminal benefits—were committed…

 Brands Guilty of ‘Straight-Out Robbery’ as Covid-Hit Garment Workers Risk ‘Unbearable’ Debt: Report